fwmechanic/k_edit/README.md

 Note that [MinGW gcc non-optionally dyn-links to MSVCRT.DLL](http://mingw-users.1079350.n2.nabble.com/2-Question-on-Mingw-td7578166.html) which it assumes is already present on any Windows PC.

+## Release Fileset

+A release is the minimum fileset needed to run the editor.
+To create it, the external tool [7z.exe](http://www.7-zip.org/) must be in `PATH`, and a special (.PHONY) make target `rls` builds `k.7z`: `make rls` creates `k.7z`.
+Decompress and run `k.exe`

+K was designed to be "copy and run" (a "release") anywhere.
+I have successfully run it from network shares and "thumb drives".

 ## Stability notes

 The last nuwen.net MinGW release (w/GCC 4.8.1) that builds 32-bit targets is 10.4, released 2013/08/01, and this version is no longer available from the nuwen.net site.
 So, while I continue to build K as both 32- and 64- bit .exe's (and can supply a copy of the nuwen.net MinGW 10.4 release upon request), the future of K on the Win32 platform is clearly x64 only.